lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 First, the minion taking damage can play combat cards that prevent damage.
 These damage prevention cards are played one at a time until all the damage is prevented or until the minion chooses not to play any more.
 Any unprevented damage is successfully inflicted.
+Damage prevention cards or effect cannot be played or used if there's no damage left to prevent.
+They can be used to prevent less damage than they ought though.
+Prevention effects are applied to the damage being currenlty resolved, they do not carry over to later damage.

 The damage is then mended, if the victim is a vampire, or burns life counters, if the victim is an ally or a retainer.

 For each point of damage inflicted on a vampire, they must burn 1 blood to mend the damage.